Getting started in 6 steps

 You can choose your desired payment gateway(s) in Restrict > Settings in the Payments tab.
 Use the checkboxes to enable your chosen gateway(s).
 Then you also need to scroll down and enter your API information for the gateway(s) you've selected.
 Each gateway comes with both "test" and "live" credentials.
 It's important that you enter both in order to fully test your payments.

-4) Subscription levels
+4) Membership levels

 5) Restricting site content